Kyle Tucker Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Reds pitching staff ranks 12th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 15th in MLB.

-- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.91).
+- The Reds' 4.88 team ERA ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (87 total, 1.2 per game).
+- Reds pitchers combine to give up 89 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

+- Weaver (1-2) gets the starting nod for the Reds in his 11th start of the season.
+He's put together a 6.23 ERA in 52 2/3 innings pitched, with 49 strikeouts.

-- The righty's most recent appearance came on Sunday against the St. Louis Cardinals, when he went 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- The right-hander's most recent appearance came on Tuesday against the Kansas City Royals, when he went 4 2/3 innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.